ventusff/neurecon/README.md

 Currently, the biggest problem of methods contained in this repo is that the view-dependent reflection effect is **baked** into the object's surface, similar with [IDR](https://github.com/lioryariv/idr), [NeRF](https://www.matthewtancik.com/nerf) and so on.
 In other words, if you place the learned object into a new scene with different ambient light settings, the rendering process will have no consideration of the new scene's light condition, and keeps the ambient light's reflection of the old trained scene with it.

-However, as the combination of implicit surface with NeRF has come true, ambient light and material decomposition can be easier for NeRF-based frameworks, since now shapes are represented by the underlying neural surface instead of volume densities.
+However, as the combination of implicit surface with NeRF has come true, ambient light and material decomposition can be much easier for NeRF-based frameworks, since now shapes are represented by the underlying neural surface instead of volume densities.